beenotung/ts-liveview/README.md

 - [ ] Survey form
 - [ ] Content marketing with lead magnet

+Docs to review:

+- [ ] Review docs/developer-guide.md and docs/examples/ (AI-generated, not fully reviewed)

 ## Inspired from

 - [Phoenix LiveView](https://dockyard.com/blog/2018/12/12/phoenix-liveview-interactive-real-time-apps-no-need-to-write-javascript) for the idea of initial html response and realtime updates over websocket